-Study the technical and practical skills relevant to the repair and maintenance of historic structures.
+Study the technical and practical skills relevant to the repair and maintenance of historic buildings and structures.
 Improve your skills and up-to-date knowledge of developments in materials, techniques and current practice.

-This Professional Development Diploma is ideal for conservators, conservation officers, architects, surveyors, craftspeople and specialist contractors.
+This historic building course is ideal for conservators, conservation officers, architects, surveyors, craftspeople and specialist contractors.

 The Royal Institute of British Architects (RIBA) has agreed that the Professional Development Diploma course qualifies as a Conservation Training Course for entry on to the RIBA Conservation register at CR level.

-The Chartered Institute of Architectural Technologists (CIAT) has recognised the Professional Development Diploma as part of its programme and will assist candidates in their progression to specialise in conservation and ultimately towards applying for CIAT's Conservation Register.
+The Chartered Institute of Architectural Technologists (CIAT) recognises a number of the BCM courses as appropriate CPD for its members.
+The Professional Development Diploma will assist candidates in their progression to specialise in conservation and ultimately towards applying for CIAT's Conservation Register.